D4wnstar/aetherwisp/Statistical mechanics/Systems/Ideal gas.md

 0,1&\text{fermions} \\
 0,1,2,\ldots&\text{bosons}
 \end{cases}$$
-This a consequence of the [[principio di esclusione di Pauli|Pauli exclusion principle]].
+This a consequence of the [[Pauli exclusion principle|Pauli exclusion principle]].
 The Boltzmann systems behaves like bosons.
 These numbers are important because they determine the possible [[stato|states]] of the system
 $$\frac{N!}{\prod_{\mathbf{p}}(n_{\mathbf{p}}!)}$$
 We can divide space in cells identified by an index $i$.
 Each cell has an average energy $E_{i}$ contains $g_{i}$ energy levels.
 We can call $n_{i}$ the sum of all occupation numbers $n_{\mathbf{p}}$ present in the cell and $W(\{ n_{i} \})$ the number of system states in that cell.
 Finally, the state counting function is $\Gamma(E)=\sum_{\{ n_{i} \}}W(\{ n_{i} \})$.